Budelse Brouwerij: History

 The brewery was founded in 1870 as Brewery De Hoop.
 In the 1960s, the name of the brewery was changed to Budelse Brouwerij.
 Founder Gerardus Arts came from Oss, and had learned brewing at the Snieders family (later Dommelsch Brewery) in Dommelen, and at brewery De Kroon in Oirschot.
 In 1870 he had married Anna Maria Maas.
 The Maas family provided the funding for the small brewery.

 In 1879 the railroad Iron Rhine was finished, and a railway station was opened in Budel-Schoot.
 Gerard Arts opened a hotel named Brouwershuis.
 Meanwhile, Budel expanded and a zinc smelting factory was founded.
 At the time De Hoop competed with the older brewery of the Rutten family, who were very influential in Budel.
 In 1899 a third brewery was founded by A.J. de Winkel, later led by Nelissen.

 Early twentieth century

 The invention of Pilsner beer in 1842 would radically change the beer market.
 Producing Pilsner in the Netherlands required artificial refrigeration.
 From about 1870, the first steam powered pilsner breweries were founded in the Netherlands.
 At the time, brewing pilsner required so much capital, that small breweries like Budels could not compete on that market.
 Meanwhile, the public moved towards the new industrial beers.

 During World War I a shortage of commodities would spell the end for many small Dutch brewers.
 Both the Rutten brewery, and the Nelissen brewery closed down in 1917.
 In 1921 Budels started to mechanize its production.
-In 1922 the brewery also started to produce Lemonade, using the label Favoriet.
-The really significant investments took place in the 1930s, when most local competitors had disappeared.
+In 1922 the brewery also started to produce lemonade, using the label Favoriet.
+The most significant investments took place in the 1930s, when most local competitors had disappeared.